obytes/react-native-template-obytes/README.md

     └── utils.tsx
 ```

-Enable husky Git prehooks by adding the following script to your `packages.json` and reinstall dependencies to enable husky pre-commit using `yarn install`
+Enable husky Git pre-hooks by adding the following script to your `packages.json` and reinstall dependencies to enable husky pre-commit using `yarn install`

 ```json
    "scripts": {